davideme/PromiseKit/README.markdown

 * Promises that can cross objective C and Swift without any compromises to Swift.
 * Even more elegant syntax
 * Easier Swift promises that compromise to the compiler to some extent
-* Better modularity for Carthage with at least a split into two frameworks (won't affect CocoaPods)
+* Better modularity for Carthage where categories are not built into the default xcodeproj framework
 * Higher performance through appropriate zalgo usage
+* Simpler code in the library itself

 MUSTDO
 ======